 Market Risk.
-The value of the Fund's investments may decline, sometimes rapidly or unpredictably, due to general economic conditions that are not specifically related to a particular issuer or borrower, such as real or perceived adverse economic or political conditions throughout the world, changes in interest or currency rates or adverse investor sentiment generally.
+The value of the Fund's investments may decline, sometimes rapidly or unpredictably, due to general economic conditions that are not specifically related to a particular issuer or borrower, such as real or perceived adverse economic or political conditions throughout the world, inflation, changes in interest or currency rates or adverse investor sentiment generally.
 The value of the Fund's investments also may decline because of factors that affect a particular industry or industries.
-For example, the financial crisis that began in 2008 caused a significant decline in the value and liquidity of many securities.
 These risks may be particularly acute for the Fund, as alternative lending is a new and evolving industry.

-Additionally, the Fund's performance may be negatively impacted by current market factors such as the ongoing conflict between Russia and Ukraine, global supply chain issues, rising energy prices and inflation and other impacts from the COVID-19 outbreak.
+Additionally, the Fund's performance may be negatively impacted by current market factors such as military conflicts abroad, global supply chain issues and inflation.